skparab2/Parkinsons_movement_tests_dataset/README.md

   - Feature 31.
 Net accumulated deviation from centerline when tracing straight line (percentage of screen height)
   - Feature 32.
 Total accumulated deviation from centerline when tracing straight line (percentage of screen height)
   - Feature 33.
 Avg of absolute values of deviation from centerline when tracing straight line (percentage of screen height)
+- An optimized model based on this data was a RandomForestClassifier trained on features 1, 7, 10, 18, 20, 28.
+These features were deemed as important using an ExtraTreeClassifier importance predictor.